 Commercial and Non-Commercial Multi-Use includes all of the activities contained in Development Zones A, B and C above, and further includes, but is not limited to:

-- i.
-Other Rental Properties and structures
+- 1. Other Rental Properties and structures

-- ii.
-Public Safety Training Facilities
+- 2. Public Safety Training Facilities

-- iii.
-Recreation Areas
+- 3. Recreation Areas

 XI.
 Site Plan Requirements